NITDgpOS/Medium_Grabber/README.md

 * Windows: Open command prompt and cd to the directory.
   Run by typing : ``` python -mrun Grab_that_article_on_Medium.py ```
 * Choose whichever article you want by typing in the number as given in options listed.
+* Choose the file format of the output, either PDF or Text.
 * Wait a few minutes.
 You'll be notified by a beep sound when the program finsihes running.
 * Check the output.txt file in the same directory to get the list of articles along with their links.
+If you've chosen PDF, Click on the link of the PDF to directly open it in a browser.

 Now Browse through them and read whichever interests you.

 #### For Linux/Unix